dbsmythe/Mtlx_Markdown_Test/mtlx1.39_spec.md

 ## Node Graph Examples

+#### Nodegraph Example 1

-Example 1: Simple merge of two single-layer images with a separate mask image, followed by a simple color operation.
+A simple merge of two single-layer images with a separate mask image, followed by a simple color operation.

 ![Nodegraph Example 1](media/nodegraph1.png "Nodegraph Example 1")